refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 When [`searchFormProps.onFinish`](#searchformprops) is called, the `onSearch` function is called with the values of the form.
 The `onSearch` function should return [`CrudFilters | Promise<CrudFilters>`][crudfilters].
 When the `onSearch` function is called, the current page will be set to 1.

-It's useful when you want to filter the data with multiple fields by using the `<Form>` component.
+`onSearch` is useful when you want to filter the data with multiple fields by using the `<Form>` component.

 ```tsx
 // ...